-At this early point in the process of installation, you must be aware that you will be working with your hard drive in order to install Linux.
-If the hard drive contains any important information at all, you MUST make a backup of that data before starting.
-This website and any associated authors cannot be held responsible if you delete your own data!
+At this early point in the process of installation, be aware that you will be working with your hard disk in order to install Linux.
+You MUST make a backup of that data before starting.
+You do all of this at your own risk!

-The main step with a Linux installation is to 'slice' up your hard drive into partitions in order to put Linux onto it.
+The main step with a Linux installation is to virtually 'slice' up your hard disk into partitions in order to put Linux onto it.
+This process is called partitioning.
 You will not have to perform this step if you have chosen to use an additional new or recycled hard drive to install linux onto.
 Also, if you are brave and wish to simply delete the operating system (Windows/Mac OS) clean off your computer, then this step is also not necessary, otherwise, proceed forward!.